-The evaluation of the timing and form of transition from lacustrine (isolated), to brackish (semi-isolated) or marine conditions can be accurately traced by means of aquatic palynomorph analysis (i.e., freshwater algae, dinoflagellate cysts and foraminifer test linings).
-One of the main advantages of studying dinoflagellate cyst assemblages throughout successive glacial-interglacial intervals is the continuous presence and preservation of these palynomorphs in alternating environmental conditions, while calcareous microfossils, such as foraminifera and coccolithophores are restricted to intervals when the basin was connected to the global ocean.
+The evaluation of the timing and type of transition from lacustrine (isolated) to brackish (semi-isolated) or marine conditions can be accurately traced through aquatic palynomorph analysis (i.e., freshwater algae, dinoflagellate cysts and foraminiferal organic linings).
+One of the main advantages of studying dinoflagellate cyst assemblages throughout successive glacial-interglacial intervals is the continuous presence and preservation of these palynomorphs in alternating environmental conditions.
+Calcareous microfossils, such as foraminifera and coccolithophores are restricted to intervals when the GoC was connected to the global ocean.
 Organic-walled dinoflagellate cysts (dinocysts) are generally abundant and well-preserved in the sediments of the Black Sea Corridor (BSC).
-In the low-oxygen stratified waters of these brackish water basins, dinocysts are the main proxy for studying changes in sea-surface conditions and phytoplankton biodiversity (Mudie et al., 2002a; Marret et al., 2004; Sorrel et al., 2006; Bradley and Marret, 2013).
+In the low-oxygen stratified waters of these brackish water basins, dinocysts are the main proxy for studying changes in sea-surface conditions and phytoplankton biodiversity (e.g., Mudie et al., 2002a; Marret et al., 2004; Sorrel et al., 2006; Bradley and Marret, 2013).
 The high potential of dinocysts as environmental indicators in the BSC is because 1) calcareous phytoplankton are frequently poorly preserved (Giunta et al., 2007) and 2) in the BSC, planktonic foraminifera occur only in the Marmara Sea (Mudie et al., 2002a).
-The analysis of the dinoflagellate cyst assemblages contributes to further comprehend and reconstruct the salinity gradients that developed during the transition of the basin from marine to isolated conditions.
-The surface salinity signal inferred from the dinoflagellate cysts in those afformentioned neighboring basins reveal the changes in the depositional paleoenvironment and determine the relationship among the climate-driven marine ecosystem response and the other mechanisms controlling basin subsidence, sill elevation and eustatic sea level.
+The analysis of the dinoflagellate cyst assemblages contributes to further comprehending and reconstructing the salinity gradients that developed during the transition of the basin from marine to isolated conditions.
+The surface salinity signal inferred from the dinoflagellate cysts in those aforementioned neighbouring basins reveals the changes in the depositional palaeoenvironment and determines the relationship among the climate-driven marine ecosystem response and the other mechanisms controlling basin subsidence, sill elevation and eustatic sea level.

-The main scope of this study is to examine the alternations between marine and isolated/semi-isolated depositional environments in relation to the eustatic sea level changes and active tectonics in the Gulf of Corinth using the phytoplankton record.
-Preliminary studies in the IODP retrieved deposits from the Gulf of Corinth confirmed the preservation of dinocysts in all depositional environments (McNeill et al., 2019b).
-Therefore, the Gulf of Corinth basin is an excellent physical laboratory to test the reliability of the use of dinoflagellate cysts as salinity indicators in under stress environments like the isolated intervals.
+The main scope of this study is to examine the alternations between marine and isolated/semi-isolated depositional environments in relation to the eustatic sea level changes and active tectonics in the Gulf of Corinth using a record of the resting phase of dinoflagellates.
+Preliminary studies in the IODP retrieved deposits from the Gulf of Corinth confirmed the preservation of dinocysts in all depositional environments in contrast to other marine/aquatic biotic proxies that present discontinuous occurrences (McNeill et al., 2019b).
+Therefore, the salinity-sensitive dinoflagellate cyst assemblages are an excellent tool for the reconstruction of the palaeoenvironmental shifts during glacial and interglacial periods in the Gulf of Corinth basin.

 Area setting

 The Gulf of Corinth extensional basin is an ESE-trending arm of the Ionian Sea, with a length of ca. 120 km and a surface area of ca. 2300 km2 (Figure 1).
-It reaches the open sea in the west, through the 2 km-wide and 55 m-deep Rion Strait.
-To the east, it is separated from the Saronic Gulf by the 6 km-wide and up to 90 m-high Corinth Isthmus, where a ship canal has been dug during the late 1800s.
-Its eastern part has two arms: the Lecheon Gulf in the south, which adjoins the isthmus and is up to ca. 200 m-deep, and the Alkyonides Gulf in the North, separated from the Gulf by the Perachora Peninsula (Perissoratis et al., 2000).
+It reaches the open sea in the west, through the 2 km wide Rion Strait.
+The Rion strait has a maximum depth of 62 m and a prominent terrace is formed at a 60–62 m water depth (Perissoratis et al., 2000).
+To the east, the Gulf is separated from the Saronic Gulf by the 6 km-wide and up to 90 m high Corinth Isthmus, where a ship canal has been dug during the late 1800s.
+The eastern part has two arms: the Lecheon Gulf in the south, which adjoins the isthmus and is up to ca. 200 m-deep, and the Alkyonides Gulf in the north, separated from the Gulf by the Perachora Peninsula (Perissoratis et al., 2000).